 Above: This was the first rehearsal for the Band Concert.

-Above: It was a bit of a tight squeeze along the taxiway: note the white-suited marshaller on the grass with his hand up.
+Above: It was a bit of a tight squeeze along the taxiway: note the white-suited marshaller with his hand up on the grass by the flagpole.
+That hand signal did not mean stop; it meant there was clearance between the flagpole and the aircraft wingtip.
 I had taken some of the media photographers to the top of No 1 Hangar to get this pic.
 (The TV crews preferred to stay at ground level.)
 My office at that time was in the building at the bottom left of this image.

 As a thank-you for my part in organising and publicising the British Airways participation, I was invited by the British Airways Chief Pilot to take a trip in the cockpit anywhere on the BA world route network.
 I chose South Africa and a few weeks later I flew to Johannesburg and Cape Town in the cockpit of one of the other B747-400s with Captain Peter Lewis, who had flown Lima Tango to Scampton, in command.
 The main flights were Heathrow to Johannesburg and back (about 12 hours each) but on the third day there was a day trip to Cape Town and back, roughly 2 flying hours each way with barely two hours on the ground.

-Left: "Check the tyres, light the fires, last one airborne's ****" was an old RAF pilot saying.
-That's me at Cape Town waiting while the captain did his own walk around.
+Left: That's me at Cape Town waiting while the captain did his own walk around pre-flight inspection.